sfroonjian/Plotly-Belly-Button-Biodiversity/README.md

 ### Purpose of analysis:
 The purpose of this project is to create a single HTML dashboard where users can select different test subjects from a dropdown list to see various charts displaying data on that subject's belly betton.
-This was created using Javascript, D3.js, Plotly, HTML, CSS, and Bootstrap.
+This was done by importing data from a json file into a Javascript file using D3.js.
+Both D3 and Plotly were then used to generate the charts and connect them to the HTML page.
+Lastly, CSS and Bootstrap were used to design the layout of the page.

 ---